Quantum-Inventions/qa-automation-challenge/jobs/SDE/Assignments/SDE-FE-Assignment.md

 	- On click of **Delete**
 		- The item should be deleted from the list of users
 - On click of **Logout** button, the user should return to login page
-- If users try to navigate to a route which does not exists, show a custom error message on a modal and provide option to go back to main page
+- If users try to navigate to a route which does not exists, show a custom error message

 **Complete the assignment as you would do for the real-life production environment.**